Azure-Samples/media-services-v3-dotnet-core-functions-integration/LiveAndVodDRMOperationsV3/README.md

     "IrdetoPlayReadyLAURL": "value",
     "IrdetoWidevineLAURL": "value",
     "IrdetoFairPlayLAURL": "value",
+    "IrdetoFairPlayCertificateUrl": "value",
-    "LiveIngestAccessToken" : "value", // optional but needed if you want always the same live ingest URL "CosmosDBAccountEndpoint": "value", // optional but needed for Cosmos support */ "CosmosDBAccountKey": "value", // optional but needed for Cosmos support "CosmosDB": "liveDRMStreaming", // optional but needed for Cosmos support "CosmosCollectionSettings": "liveEventSettings", // optional but needed for Settings "CosmosCollectionOutputs": "liveEventOutputInfo", // optional but needed for storing the output to Cosmos "AllowClearStream" : "true" // optional, use only by redirector }
+    "LiveIngestAccessToken" : "value", // optional but needed if you want always the same live ingest URL "CosmosDBAccountEndpoint": "value", // optional but needed for Cosmos support */ "CosmosDBAccountKey": "value", // optional but needed for Cosmos support "CosmosDB": "liveDRMStreaming", // optional but needed for Cosmos support "CosmosCollectionSettings": "liveEventSettings", // optional but needed for Settings "CosmosCollectionOutputs": "liveEventOutputInfo", // optional but needed for storing the output to Cosmos "CosmosCollectionVODAssets": "vodAssets", // optional but needed for storing the asset info to Cosmos "CosmosCollectionStreamingPolicies": "streamingPolicies", // optional but needed for storing the streaming policy to Cosmos
+    "AllowClearStream" : "true" // optional, use only by redirector }
 }
 ```

-### 5. Optional : deploy a Cosmos Database
+### 5. Optional but recommended : deploy a Cosmos Database
 This database is used to read the settings when creating a live event.
-It is also used to store all the information about the live event and output created.
+It is also used to store all the information about the live event, output created, and vod assets.
 Database and collections are automatically created by the code if Cosmos fields are set in app settings.
 Collections use a partition key named "/partitionKey" and value is always "live".

 Example of settings in Cosmos for a live event :